Cutting costs for a cross-departmental system

 Increasing performance & reducing release times

-As a result of the performance issues solved via the architectural re-design of the system, the client avoided the need to buy more software licenses.
+As a result of the performance issues solved via the architectural re-design of the system, the client reduced their costs significantly and increased the efficiency of the system.

 The second benefit they have experienced is a significantly shorter delivery cycle from ideation through development and all the way to production.

-Both of these benefits are moving the client towards the goal of cutting costs and making the system as efficient as possible within their existing software licenses.
+Both of these benefits are moving the client towards the goal of cutting costs and making the system as efficient as possible while maintaining a good user experience.

 In summary, an architecture based on best practice, a more automated delivery pipeline, and faster cycle times led to higher productivity and an improved ROI.